STX Finland

 STX Finland Oy, formerly Aker Yards Oy, was a Finnish shipbuilding company operating three shipyards in Finland, in Turku, Helsinki and Rauma, employing some 2,500 people.
 It was part of STX Europe, a group of international shipbuilding companies owned by the South Korean STX Corporation.

 Half of Helsinki yard was sold to Russian USC in 2010.
 In September 2013, STX Finland announced that the Rauma shipyard would be closed in June 2014.
-In August 2014, the Turku shipyard was sold to Meyer Werft the state-owned Finnish Industry Investment and renamed Meyer Turku Oy.
+In August 2014, the Turku shipyard was sold to Meyer Werft and the state-owned Finnish Industry Investment, and renamed Meyer Turku Oy.